mtgrunt/post/content/projects/project2/index.md

 ## Overview

 StreamForge is a distributed event processing platform built to handle massive scale real-time data pipelines.
-Designed for organizations that need to process, transform, and route millions of events per second with guaranteed delivery and minimal latency.
+Designed for organizations that need to process, transform and route millions of events.

-## The Problem

-Modern applications generate enormous volumes of real-time events - user actions, system metrics, transaction logs, IoT sensor data.
-Traditional batch processing is too slow, and existing streaming solutions often force compromises between throughput, latency, reliability, and operational complexity.
+Modern applications generate enormous volumes of real-time events.
+Traditional batch processing is too slow.
+Also, existing streaming solutions often force compromises between throughput, latency, reliability and operational complexity.

 ## The Solution

-StreamForge provides a unified platform for real-time event ingestion, processing, and distribution.
-Built from the ground up for cloud-native environments, it automatically scales horizontally while maintaining ordering guarantees and exactly-once processing semantics.
+StreamForge provides a unified platform for real-time event ingestion, processing and distribution.
+Built from the ground up for cloud-native environments; it automatically scales horizontally while maintaining ordering guarantees and exactly-once processing semantics.

 ## Key Features